When I was 13, my father raped me.

 Let’s think about that for a minute.

 One in every five children can expect to be sexually abused before they reach adulthood.
 The Statute of Limitations on the crime makes laws against it largely unenforceable; nine out of ten offenders will never see a day behind bars.
 Remember that the next time someone assures you their employees have all passed a background check!

 We don’t do a good job at protecting kids from sexual abuse.
 Then when they are abused, we rarely help them.

 We know how to prevent most non-sexual abuse and neglect.
 Maternal home visiting programs like Healthy Families NY and Nurse-Family Partnership prevent abuse, neglect, and maltreatment by encouraging bonding and teaching new mothers life skills.
 These are the evidence-based programs that Nick Kristof argues for in his new book, A Path Appears.

 The other cause of child sex trafficking is people who feel entitled to use a child for their sexual gratification and are willing to pay money for it.
 Buying a 14-year-old who’s billed as an 18-year-old, they convince themselves it’s consensual.
 They’re not pedophiles; their abuse is an extension of rape culture and male privilege.

-Foster care is mostly reserved for children who either suffer absolutely horrifying or chronic abuse, neglect or maltreatment- kids with very high ACE scores, and the skills traffickers want.
-Some anti-human trafficking groups try to prevent trafficking by teaching children in foster care, and their caregivers, to recognize and avoid traffickers.
+Foster care is mainly reserved for children who suffer absolutely horrifying or chronic abuse, neglect, or maltreatment- kids with very high ACE scores and the skills traffickers want.
+Some anti-human trafficking groups try to prevent trafficking by teaching children in foster care and their caregivers, to recognize and avoid traffickers.
 Others focus on bolstering a community’s emergency shelter capacity.
 Those are great ideas, but like focusing only on stage 3 cancer.
-Better than focusing on stage 4, but still waiting too long.
+Better than focusing on stage 4 but still waiting too long.

-What we all need to do is push for programs and policies that prevent the abuse from starting in the first place.
+We all need to push for programs and policies that prevent the abuse from starting in the first place.